Wavefunction structure in quantum many-fermion systems with $k$-body interactions: conditional $q$-normal form of strength functions: Introduction

-Wavefunction structure in finite quantum many-body systems follow from the form of the strength functions and its parameters.
-Given the eigenstates expanded in terms of a set of physically motivated basis states, strength functions correspond to the spread of a basis state over the eigenstates.
-More importantly, they determine the chaos measures - number of principle components (NPC) and information entropy ($S^{info}$) in wavefunctions \cite{KS,Ko-book}.
-In addition, strength functions also determine fidelity decay and many other aspects of wavefunctions \cite{HMKC,Zelea}.
-For a finite fermion or boson system with the particles in a mean-field and interacting with two-body interactions, it is well established that in the strong coupling limit (or in the thermodynamic region) strength functions follow Gaussian form \cite{Ko-book,Zelea}.
+For a finite fermion or boson system with the particles in a mean-field and interacting with two-body interactions, it is well established that in the strong coupling limit (or in the thermodynamic region, i.e. the region where different definitions of entropy, temperature etc. give the same results or equivalently the region where usual thermodynamic principles apply [2, 9, 11]) strength functions follow Gaussian form \cite{Ko-book,Zelea}.
 This result extends to the situation with $k$-body interactions for $k$ much less than number of particles.
 In this paper we will present results, obtained using random matrix theory, for strength functions valid for any $k$; note that $k$ is less than or equal to the number of particles.
-For many-particle systems with $k$-body interactions, the appropriate random matrix ensembles are $k$-body embedded ensembles [EE($k$)] \cite{Ko-book}.
+For many-particle systems with $k$-body interactions, the appropriate random matrix ensembles are $k$-body embedded ensembles \cite{Ko-book}.
 One very important property of these ensembles is that the form of the eigenvalue density for a $m$ particle system with $k$-body interactions is Gaussian for $k << m$ and semi-circle for $k=m$ \cite{MF,Br-81}.

-Given a set of basis states $\kappa$ generated by a unperturbed Hamiltonian $H_0$ in $m$ particle spaces, the system Hamiltonian is $H=H_0+V($k$)$ where $V(k)$ is a $k$-body interaction.
-Let us say that the eigenstate energies are $E$ and the basis states energies, defined by $H_0$, are $E_\kappa$.
-Now, the strength function $F_\kappa(E)$ is the conditional density of a bivariate density $\rho(E_\kappa,E)$ \cite{KS,Ko-01}.
-The strength functions $F_\kappa(E)$ determine completely the wavefunction structure in terms of the $\kappa$ states.
-Precise definition of this bivariate density and its parameters are given ahead in Section 2.
-Thus, we can infer about the form of the strength functions and the parameters that define them, provided we can determine $\rho(E_\kappa,E)$, its marginals and conditionals.
-These are addressed in this paper following a new development in the subject of embedded random matrix ensembles.
+Sachdev-Ye-Kitaev models are also examples of embedded ensembles with complex fermions replaced by Majorana fermions and have been receiving increasing attention in high-energy physics \cite{Ki-1, Ki-2, Sa-93, Gu-20, Ver-a, Ver-b, Verba-1, Ver-d}.